NativeScript/docs-v7/setup/ns-cli-setup/ns-setup-linux.md

         android update sdk
         ```
     1. Select all packages for the Android 19 SDK and any other SDKs that you want to install and click **Install**.
+1. Install Android Support Repository through the android sdk manager.
+    1. If you have installed the android sdk manager correctly you can open up command prompt and run the "android" command.
+		The android sdk manager windows should pop up and there you can find the Android Support Repository at the bottom and install it.
+	1. If you cannot run the android sdk manager with the "android" command, you can find the installation folder of android sdk.
+From there navigate to "tools" folder, open a terminal and run command "sudo ./android".
 1. (Optional) Install Genymotion.<br/>Genymotion is a third-party native emulator.
     1. Go to [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads) and download and install VirtualBox for Linux.
     1. Go to [Get Genymotion](https://www.genymotion.com/#!/download), select Linux and click the download link for Ubuntu.